-Parents, carers and visitors to the school will work in close partnership with school staff and governors to provide the best education and keep the school’s code of conduct.
+Adults and children work together to create an atmosphere of mutual respect which promotes a positive learning experience.
+Parents, carers and visitors to the school work in close partnership with school staff and governors to provide the best education and maintain our school values, which are:

-2. We believe that children should develop a happy way of being together, that their self-respect for the rights and needs of other children and adults from their own culture and other cultures and for the opposite gender.
+- 2) We believe that children should develop a happy way of being together, that their self-respect for the rights and needs of other children and adults from their own culture and other cultures and for the opposite gender.

-3. We are aiming to educate the whole child by presenting a total experience which is right and relevant to his/her individuality, thus fostering the child’s intellectual, physical, cultural, moral and spiritual development.
+- 3) We are aiming to educate the whole child by presenting a total experience which is right and relevant to his/her individuality, thus fostering the child’s intellectual, physical, cultural, moral and spiritual development.

-4. We aim to teach a broad and balanced curriculum content by carefully planning and delivering the National Curriculum followed by assessment and recording of the children’s progress.
+- 4) We aim to teach a broad and balanced curriculum content by carefully planning and delivering the National Curriculum followed by assessment and recording of the children’s progress.

-5. We aim to provide a supportive, consistent framework in which the child feels safe and understands what is expected of him/her in terms of behaviour and standards of work.
+- 5) We aim to provide a supportive, consistent framework in which the child feels safe and understands what is expected of him/her in terms of behaviour and standards of work.

-6. We aim to foster a close partnership with parents and carers and build up a relationship of mutual respect and understanding so that we best serve the needs of each individual child.
+- 6) We aim to foster a close partnership with parents and carers and build up a relationship of mutual respect and understanding so that we best serve the needs of each individual child.

-7. We recognise that change and progress are an important part of everyday life and, therefore, aim to equip children to cope and flourish in dealing with the challenges faced by such changes.
+- 7) We recognise that change and progress are an important part of everyday life and, therefore, aim to equip children to cope and flourish in dealing with the challenges faced by such changes.

 - 8) We aim to do this in an atmosphere of mutual respect with the whole school community working together to achieve a high quality of teaching and learning.
 We aim to embed ICT in all aspects of learning, supporting children and adults in the 21st Supporting this is the commitment to promoting the health of both children and staff through all aspects of school life.
 This is to ensure the well-being of all in the community and supports our drive to include all.

 Jane Littlewood Headteacher